 Interview by CRA-W (Summer/Fall 2016 Newsletter)

-Sandhya Dwarkadas is the Albert Arendt Hopeman Professor of Engineering, and Professor and Chair of Computer Science with a secondary appointment in Electrical and Computer Engineering, at University of Rochester, where she has been on the faculty since 1996.
+Sandhya Dwarkadas is the Albert Arendt Hopeman Professor of Engineering and Professor of Computer Science with a secondary appointment in Electrical and Computer Engineering, at University of Rochester.
+She has been on the faculty since 1996 and was chair of the computer science department from 2014---2020.
 She received the B.Tech. degree from the Indian Institute of Technology, Madras, India, in 1986, and the M.S. and Ph.D. degrees from Rice University in 1989 and 1993, respectively.
 She is a fellow of the ACM and IEEE.